tatuylonen/wiktextract/README.md

 * ``taxonomic``: optional taxonomic name associated with the linkage
 * ``topics``: list of topic descriptors for the linkage (e.g., ``military``)
 * ``word`` - the word this links to (string)

+## Category tree data format

+The ``--categories-file`` option extracts the Wiktionary category tree as JSON into the specified file.
+The data is extracted from the Wiktionary Lua modules by evaluating them.

+The data written to the JSON file is a dictionary, with the top-level keys ``roots`` and ``nodes``.

+Roots is a list of top-level nodes that are not children of other nodes.  ``Fundamental`` is the normal top-level node; other roots may reflect errors in the hierarchy in Wiktionary.
+While not a root, the category ``all topics`` contains the subhierarchy of topical categories (e.g., ``food and drink``, ``nature``, ``sciences``, etc.).

+Nodes is a dictionary mapping lowercased category name to a dictionary containing data about the category.
+For each category, the following fields may be present:

+* ``name`` (always present): non-lowercased name of the category (note, however, that many categories are originally lowercase in the Wiktionary hierarchy)
+* ``desc``: optional description of the category
+* ``clean_desc``: optional cleaned description of the category, with wikitext formatting cleaned to human-readable text, except {{{langname}}} (and possibly other similar tags) are left intact.
+* ``children``: optional list of child categories of the category
+* ``sort``: optional list of sorts (types of subcategories?).

+The categories are returned as they are in the original Wiktionary category data.
+Language-specific categories are generally not included.
+However, there is a category ``{{{langcat}}}`` that appears to contain a lot of the categories that have language-specific variants.
+Also, the category tree data does not contain language prefixes (the tree is defined in Wiktionary without prefixes and then replicated for each language).

 ## Related packages